Billie Holiday: Artistry

 Holiday's vocal delivery made her performances instantly recognizable throughout her career.
 Her improvisational prowess compensated for her lack of formal musical education.
 Holiday stated that she had always wanted her voice to sound like an instrument, and some of her influences included trumpeter Louis Armstrong and singer Bessie Smith.
 Early in her career, she was said to have had her accompanying instrumentalists stop and repeat an improvised line if she believed she could use it for a vocal line.

 Holiday's last major recording, a 1958 album titled Lady in Satin, features the backing of a 40-piece orchestra conducted and arranged by Ray Ellis.
 The conductor said of the album in 1997:

 I would say that the most emotional moment was her listening to the playback of "I'm a Fool to Want You".
 There were tears in her eyes ...
 After we finished the album I went into the control room and listened to all the takes.
 I must admit I was unhappy with her performance, but I was just listening musically instead of emotionally.
 It wasn't until I heard the final mix a few weeks later that I realized how great her performance really was.

 Frank Sinatra was influenced during his youth by Holiday's performances on 52nd Street.
 He told Ebony magazine in 1958 about her impact:

 With few exceptions, every major pop singer in the US during her generation has been touched in some way by her genius.
 It is Billie Holiday who was, and still remains, the greatest single musical influence on me.
 Lady Day is unquestionably the most important influence on American popular singing in the last twenty years.

-Legacy
+Scholarly interpretations

+Several scholars have written about the broader social and political meanings of Holiday's music.
+Angela Y. Davis argues that some of Holiday's performances reflected themes of personal autonomy and emotional independence for Black women.
+In her book Blues Legacies and Black Feminism, Davis points to songs such as "T'ain't Nobody's Bizness If I Do" as examples of Holiday presenting a narrative voice that challenged expectations about respectability and gender roles.

+Davis also writes about Holiday's interpretation of "Strange Fruit", describing it as one of the earliest and most influential musical statements against racial violence in the United States.
+Scholars have noted that Holiday continued to perform the song despite professional and legal pressure, and that her delivery helped bring national attention to the issue of lynching.
+These interpretations place Holiday among a longer tradition of African American musical protest and have shaped how later writers understand her artistic and political legacy.